-These experiments were performed using the same model configurations: the T126 (about 100 km) and 28 sigma levels as a downscaling model; 6-hourly snapshots of prognostic variables from NCEP Reanalysis 2 (R2; Kanamitsu et al., 2002) with a resolution of T62 and 28 levels as a lateral forcing; and 10 day integration starting at the beginning of March 1990 using interpolated Reanalysis as initial conditions.
-It is noted that the GSM applied in this study used the Noah land surface model and Relaxed Arakawa-Schubert convection scheme (Moorthi and Suarez, 1992) whereas R2 used the OSU land surface model and Simplified Arakawa-Schubert convection scheme (Pan and Wu, 1994).
+son Project II (AMIP-II) reanalysis ("R2"; Kanamitsu et al. 2002) with a resolution of T62 and 28 levels as a lateral forcing, and a 10-day integration starting at the beginning of March 1990 using interpolated reanalysis as initial conditions.
+It is noted that the GSM applied in this study used the NCEP-Oregon State University- Air Force Weather Agency-Office of Hydrology ("Noah") land surface model and relaxed Arakawa- Schubert (RAS) convection scheme (Moorthi and Suarez 1992), whereas R2 used the Oregon State University (OSU) land surface model and a simplified Arakawa-Schubert convection scheme (Pan and Wu 1994).